For best experience please turn on javascript and use a modern browser!

 • Profile

-I am an Assistant Professor of Political Theory in the Department of Political Science at the University of Amsterdam.
+I am an Assistant Professor of Political Theory (with tenure) in the Department of Political Science at the University of Amsterdam.
 My work explores the history of nineteenth and twentieth century political thought.
-I am especially interested in how ideas of democracy, freedom, and revolution travel across cultures and are adapted by thinkers engaged in political struggle, both in and outside "the West."
+I am interested in how ideas of democracy, freedom, and revolution travel across cultures and are adapted by thinkers engaged in political struggle, both in and outside "the West."

 My teaching combines multi-methods and interdisciplinarity to engage students from diverse backgrounds.
 In my courses, students explore texts and trends that span impactful historical moments to pressing contemporary international issues and their ethical dimensions.
 We do this from a diverse range of cultural and ideological perspectives.
 We give special attention to how such perspectives are informed by historical memory, hegemonic and marginalized perspectives, and future hopes.
 Doing so positions my classes as learning experiences that challenge students’ assumptions and provide tools to advance cultural competence and globalized leadership skills.